 TALKING TACTICS: Manchester City v Swans

-Ahead of the Premier League meeting with Manchester City at the Etihad Stadium, we have teamed up with football stats experts WhoScored.com to preview this Sunday's encounter.
+Ahead of the top-flight meeting with Manchester City, we have partnered up with football stats experts WhoScored.com to preview the encounter.

 The Swans will be looking to bounce back from a disappointing home loss to Leicester and upset the odds at the Etihad Stadium on Saturday against a Manchester City side that has won just one of their last four Premier League games.

 To add to that, Manuel Pellegrini's side have conceded seven goals in their last three top-flight outings and a lack of defensive solidity is indeed hindering their title chances.

 In fact, when looking at teams in the top half of the Premier League table, only Crystal Palace (6) and Watford (5) have lost more games than City (4) this season.

 And following City's gruelling midweek Champions League meeting with Borussia Monchengladbach, Swansea will look to exploit any possible fatigue in the ranks to secure a positive result.

 The Swans, currently managerless following Garry Monk's departure on Wednesday, would be wise to adopt a similar game plan to that of West Ham and Liverpool to harbour a stronger chance of upsetting the odds.
 The Hammers and the Reds sat back and soaked up the pressure before hitting City on the break in what were both memorable performances at the Etihad Stadium from the visiting side.

 If the Swans are to shut out City, they will likely look to their captain and centre-back Ashley Williams as a means of doing so.
 The 31-year-old has established himself as one of the more consistent defenders in England's top tier following Swansea's promotion to England's top tier back in 2011.

 His ability to play the ball out from the back is one of his strongest assets having gained a statistically calculated WhoScored.com strength of 'passing'.